LizzyMaybeDev/Patcher-Explanation/README.md

 - **Resource Exploit Fix** - Had a problem where servers were actually able to workaround which was later on fixed in an unknown patcher version - Reported by Unknown
 - **Old /FOV** - Many people believe the /fov command had unlimited posibilities which isnt true, the command actually has a limit which is which is /fov 340282356779733661637539395458142568447 - Discovery by [me](https://inv.wtf/firedotexe "i need serious help")
 - Patcher fixes an issue with the sun sometimes being black when using a Powns mod
+- **Optimized Resource Packs Menu** - Is force disabled with the presence of labymod as the developers of the RP24 addon have no intentions of fixing their addon because it does things very poorly.
 - **Fire Overlay Height** - option was originally named Fire Height then got renamed with the release of Patcher 1.1 beta 1
 - **Downscale Pack Images** - option was originally named Pack Images then later on got renamed with the release of Patcher 1.1 beta 7,
 - With the release of Patcher 1.1 beta 9 they Renamed /blacklist to /pblacklist and Removed /history alias to name history later on in Patcher 1.3 beta 16 they Renamed /name to /pname due to it potentially messing up normal server/client commands